 The SEND budget is allocated each financial year.
 The money is used to provide additional support or resources dependent on an individual's needs.
-The additional provision may be allocated after discussion with the class teacher at pupil progress meetings or if a concern has been raised by them at another time during the year.
-Resources may include deployment of staff, specialised resources or intervention programme, depending on individual circumstances.
+The additional provision may be allocated after discussion with the class teacher at pupil review meetings or if a concern has been raised by them at another time during the year.
+Resources may include deployment of staff, specialised resources or intervention programmes and are dependent on individual circumstances.

-If a child has an Education, Health and Care Plan, this will provide additional funding which has been granted to enable the school to meet that child's specific needs.
+If a child has an Education, Health and Care Plan, this usually provides additional funding which has been granted to enable the school to meet that child's specific needs.
 This may take the form of specialist resources, intervention programmes and/or additional adult support.
-Funding is reviewed annually by the Local Authority and school has to provide a detailed costed provision map to show how it is being used to support your child's learning and development.
+Funding is reviewed annually by the Local Authority and school has to provide a detailed costed provision map to show how it is being used to support the child's learning and development.